mxaiorg/mxmcp/prebuilt/readme.md

 ### Mac

-The Mac package installs mxmcp-mac-arm to your `/usr/local/bin` directory.
+The Mac package installs mxmcp-mac-arm/intel to your `/usr/local/bin` directory.
 As such, set the command field in your configuration to:

 * Mac ARM: `/usr/local/bin/mxmcp-mac-arm`
 * Mac Intel: `/usr/local/bin/mxmcp-mac-intel`